Haghrah/haghrah.github.io/index.md

 ## About me

 My name is Amir Arslan Haghrah.
 My main activity fields are multi-robot systems, cooperative robotics, linguistic characterization of natural data, fuzzy systems, and soft computing.
 Also, I am interested in classic Turkic litrature and etymology.
+I have some posts on my **[blog]**(https://haghrah.github.io/blog/).

 ## Python toolkits